Beaver Dams State Forest

 Cross-country Skiing & Snowshoeing

-General Information on Backcountry Camping includes how-to and safety tips and links to rules & regulations.
+General Information on backcountry camping includes how-to and safety tips and links to rules & regulations.
 Beaver Dams State Forest has no designated campsites.
+Rock Creek State Forest has no designated camping sites, however at-large primitive camping is allow in this unit, except within 150 feet of any road, trail, spring, stream, pond, other body of water, or otherwise prohibited.

 General information on animals includes links to information about birds, mammals, fish, reptiles, amphibians and insects that inhabit or migrate through the state.
 Although there are no facilities developed for viewing wildlife, like many places in the Southern Tier you are likely to see wildlife on this land.
 New York's Southern Tier encompasses a wide variety of habitats and landscapes made up of mountainous hills, forests, grasslands and wetlands.
-Everything from Black Bear to Black-throated Blue Warblers and Brook Trout to Wild Turkeys reside and call it home here in the Finger Lakes.
-The grasslands are home to a variety of bird species including Northern Harriers and state endangered Henslow's Sparrows.
-White-tailed Deer and Fisher thrive in the forested hills, while Beavers and mink flourish in the wetlands.
+Everything from black bear to black-throated blue warblers and brook trout to wild turkey call the Finger Lakes home.
+The grasslands are home to a variety of bird species including northern harrier and state endangered Henslow's sparrow.
+White-tailed deer and fisher thrive in the forested hills, while beaver and mink flourish in the wetlands.
 Outdoorsmen and women from across New York State flock to this area year round for its exquisite wildlife watching and unbeatable hunting.

 General information on accessible recreation includes links to other locations with accessible recreation opportunities and information on permits for motorized access.
 Individuals with qualifying disabilities may apply for a permit to operate a motor vehicle on trails designated by the NYS DEC.
 This program is known as the Motorized Access Program for People with Disabilities (MAPPWD).
 The two trails on Beaver Dams State Forest are designated MAPPWD.

-Moody Rd Intersection, room for one or two vehicles (2.284300, -76.997473) Google Maps link (Leaves DEC website) From the hamlet of Beaver Dams, head west on Hornby Road.
+Moody Rd Intersection, room for one or two vehicles (2.284300°N, -76.997473°W) Google Maps (Leaves DEC website) From the hamlet of Beaver Dams, head west on Hornby Road.
 Watch for the area sign along the left (south) side of the road.

 Area Sign for Beaver Dams State Forest